esnet/gdg/documentation/content/docs/configuration.md

 #### Notes

-If you configure both, Auth Token and Username/Password then the Token is given priority.
+If you configure both, Auth Token and Username/Password, then the Token is given priority.

-You need to use Username/Password authentication for certain actions, such as creating a user, as using a Token is not supported.

 Watched folders under grafana is a white list of folders that are being managed by the tool.
 By default only "General" is managed.